FredericDlugi/platinum-renegade-wiki/docs/trainer_changes/route_222.md

 # Route 222

+!!! note
+    There are wild Pokémon on this route.
+You can find out more [here](/wild_pokemon/route_222/).

 Trainer                    | Pokémons
 ---                        | ---
 Rich Boy Trey (!)          | ![][405]  [Luxray] Lv.
 57  ![][254]  [Sceptile] Lv.
 57  ![][264]  [Linoone] Lv.
 57